jonathan-r-jones/Composable-Batch-Files/README.md

-To see the help for a particular batch file type in the batch file name plus " /?" or in some cases, just leave off the parameter.
+To see the help for a particular batch file type in the batch file name without a parameter or add "/?" or a " -help".
 For example:

-d:\dropbox\it\composable_batch_files>g [or g /? g -help]

 ![](git.png)